-Some people have a strong preference for a particular colour, but others are quite happy with either.
+Some people have a strong preference for a particular color, but others are quite happy with either.

-If you are not fussy about colour, you will have more choice of Labrador breeders to put on your shortlist when setting about choosing the right dog.
+If you are not fussy about color, you will have more choice of Labrador breeders to put on your shortlist when setting about choosing the right dog.

-Although you might love one particular colour to look at, do think carefully about your prorities when it comes to picking a puppy.
+Although you might love one particular color to look at, do think carefully about your prorities when it comes to picking a puppy.

 Perhaps what really matters is your Labradors breeding: his parents temperaments, roles and health.

 Whatever your preference, it is worth bearing in mind that Labradors have become divided into two quite distinct types, show, and field.